kinecosystem/kin-ecosystem-sdk-docs/docs/android-guide.md

 try {
     Kin.purchase(offerJwt, new KinCallback<OrderConfirmation>() {
         @Override public void onResponse(OrderConfirmation orderConfirmation) {
-            // OrderConfirmation will be called once Ecosystem received the payment transaction from user.
+            // OrderConfirmation will be called once Kin received the payment transaction from user.
             // OrderConfirmation can be kept on digital service side as a receipt proving user received his Kin.
             // Send confirmation JWT back to the server in order prove that the user completed
             // the blockchain transaction and purchase can be unlocked for this user.